ewen-lbh/spotify-browser-metadata/README.md

 [![Demo thumbnail "Click to view the video"](./demo-thumbnail.jpeg)](https://youtu.be/5gj75iRvgH8)

+> [!NOTE]
+> New!
+This scripts now works on the Desktop Spotify Client, thanks to [Spicetify](https://spicetify.app)!
+> You just have to install the scraper.user.js file as an extension, see [the documentation](https://spicetify.app/docs/advanced-usage/extensions/#installing)

 ## Features

 - Does not use Spotify's Web API, so you are not subject to rate-limiting